ARCHIVED-mean-stack/session-4/README.md

 `$ sudo npm install --save-dev <library>`

-Since gulp is just JavaScript we can forgoe the use of a gulpfile and continue to use our app.js file for both gulp and express:
+Since gulp is just JavaScript we can forgo the use of a gulpfile and continue to use our app.js file for both gulp and express.
+Note the use of proxy for browser sync:

 ```js
 var gulp = require('gulp');